A toss between recurring card payments vs direct debit: What’s your bet?

 Direct debits have cheaper processing fees than card payments, making them cost-effective for high-volume firms.
 This helps product delivery services, as cheaper rates can boost business margins.

-Example: Direct debit for recurring consumer payments can save substantial money for a subscription-based food delivery service.
+Example: Recurring consumer payments by direct debit can save a subscription-based food delivery service a significant amount of money.

-Many people feel safer using Direct Debit because it's directly linked to their bank account and protected by Direct Debit protection.
-This can foster confidence between businesses and customers, especially for long-term services like electricity payments or insurance.
+Direct Debit makes a lot of people feel safer because it's tied to their bank account and protected by direct debit's robust security policies.
+This fosters customer trust, especially for long-term services like insurance or paying for electricity.

-Example: A broadband utility operator can enhance customer confidence by offering Direct Debit as a secure payment option, knowing that faults can be remedied quickly under the guarantee.
+For instance, a broadband utility company can boost customer trust by offering Direct Debit as a safe payment option, knowing that problems can be fixed quickly under the guarantee.

 4. Simplified cash flow